Florida is blessed with islands up and down each coast and extending out into the Gulf of Mexico.

 Like our other wild islands, Hontoon has no cars and parking lots, so the campgrounds and cabin sites are lovely, located in a shady hammock secluded from the busy waterfront.

 Hontoon State Park has excellent hiking trails plus a playground for kids and a small museum.
 It would make an excellent day-trip too.
+The ideal season would be fall to spring.

 Here’s more about visiting Hontoon Island.